Martin Ludlow: Biography

 Ludlow was born in 1964 to a black father who served in the military and a white mother.
 He was placed in a foster home and named Marty.
 In 1965 he was adopted by a white couple, Willis Ludlow, a Methodist minister, and Anne Ludlow, a clerical worker; they renamed him Martin after Martin Luther King Jr. He was brought up in Idaho Falls and Pocatello, Idaho.
 The elder Ludlow ran for Congress in 1972; he won the Democratic nomination but lost the election by a wide margin.

 Martin Ludlow vividly recalls the rallies and picket lines and sitting in church pews with his father, who died in 1998.
 His own activism, he now realizes, stems largely from the man who adopted him.
 "My father did it partly because he was an underdog," Ludlow said.

 The Ludlow family moved from Idaho to Washington, D.C., Syracuse, New York, and finally to Oberlin, Ohio, in 1976.
 He attended Ohio State University but did not graduate.
 He moved to California and attended Santa Monica City College, then became an intern for U.S. Representative Julian Dixon, after which he worked with at-risk youth in the Los Angeles Conservation Corps.
 He was a field representative for the Service Employees International Union.

-In 2004, Ludlow married Kimberly Roxanne Blake in a private ceremony performed by her father, Bishop Charles E. Blake, pastor of the West Angeles Church of God in Christ.
-They have one child of their own, Martin Jr., and are parents of five others.